adidrmwan/automation-test-pintu/README.md

 ## Getting started
 1. Clone the repository
-2. Start the Appium Server
-   > appium --port 4723
-3. Start android emulator or connect with real device
+2. Start android emulator or connect with real device

 ## Intellij Plugin
 ### Cucumber for Java